craftit/Ravl2/README.md

-Ravl2
+RAVL2
 =====

-Recognition and Vision Library 2
+Recognition And Vision Library 2